aribn/wp-pressthis-button/README.md

 ## How to use

 Simply place the following in your HTML.
+(If you choose to host the source yourself, you'll also need to modify the `wpPressThisButtonServer` variable.)

 ```javascript
 <a href="#" id="reblog-this-button"></a>